If you need an urgent appointment within 48 hours, please call our office.

 A common foot fungal infection, athlete’s foot (tinea pedis) leads to raw, flaky, tender skin.
-If you have an athlete’s foot infection, the leading podiatry team at InStride Family Foot Care, with locations in Concord and Charlotte, North Carolina, provides fast-acting, highly effective treatments.
+If you have an athlete’s foot infection, the leading podiatry team at InStride Family Foot Care, with locations in Albemarle, Concord, Matthews, Wake Forest, and Monroe, Gastonia, as well as two clinics in Charlotte, North Carolina, provides fast-acting, highly effective treatments.
 Click on the online scheduler to book your athlete’s foot exam or call the clinic nearest you today to schedule an evaluation.

 Caused by fungal organisms, athlete’s foot can affect anyone of any age.
 The infection gets the nickname “athlete’s foot” because the fungal invaders thrive in damp, warm, dark environments — think gym locker rooms and showers.
 Because of this, athletes or anyone who works out regularly most commonly suffer from the infection.

 Your chances of developing an athlete’s foot infection after coming into contact with fungal organisms increases if you have: